MiguelMJ/MiguelMJ.github.io/_projects/Answerable.md

 This approach has not given the best results yet, but surely something.
 To complete it, I will have to do some more research in NLP.
 I'm not sure if I will use Prolog, learn Pandas or the NLP python toolkit.
 Maybe an ensemble of all of them?
 We'll see.

+Update: The first version was removed and I wrote a different recommender algorithm, adapted from the Content-Based recommender described in [this tutorial](https://www.datacamp.com/community/tutorials/recommender-systems-python), using sklearn.
+I still plan to try out new algorithms, but this one gives pretty decent results.

 ### Some Python auxiliar tools

 This is also the first project in which I use [Black](https://black.readthedocs.io/en/stable/) for style formatting and [Vulture](https://github.com/jendrikseipp/vulture) to clean unused code in Python.
 This way I get used to tools that optimize the process and produce faster results that improve the manual reviews.